kyle-tennison/notes/independent study/math/calculus/Sum Rule.md

 We can also think about this more conceptually:

-What we are doing is stepping over on the $x$-axis by $h$ to get the new value of our summation function.
-The partition that is $f$ has changed slightly, and so has the partition that is $g$.
-You can see that this total ∆h is simply ∆f + ∆g.
-Shrink the ∆ until infinitesimal and you have your derivative.
+What we are doing is stepping along the x-axis by h to get the new value of our sum function.
+The partition corresponding to f has changed slightly, and so has the partition corresponding to g.
+You can see that this total Δ is simply Δf + Δg.
+Shrink the Δ until it is infinitesimal, and you have your derivative.